MadiMagpie/weatherNow/README.md

 API courtesy of [OpenWeather](https://openweathermap.org/api)

 ## Tools
-Created with Next.js and styled
+Created with Next.js and styled components

 ## Why did I make this?
 Made for Media 3109 for the Digital Design and Development Diploma at British Columbia Institute of Technology